 Chantilly in northern France isn’t the most appropriate place for a white dinner jacket, even in summertime.
 But even more untraditional is a black tie event taking place in the afternoon (well, it’s supposed to be the evening).
 These circumstances somewhat justify two untraditional elements of Bond’s dinner jacket.
 The most noticeable is the notch lapels, as opposed to the more traditional shawl collar or peak lapels on a dinner jacket.
 The other untraditional part of this dinner jacket is beige horn buttons, as opposed to mother of pearl buttons or fabric-covered buttons.
 But since this dinner jacket is made of linen, the horn buttons and notch lapels make it possibly for this dinner jacket to double as a sports coat.
-Otherwise, this is still a white dinner jacket, with it’s 1-button front and jetted pockets.
+Otherwise, this is still a white dinner jacket, with its button one front and jetted pockets.
 It also has 4-button cuffs and double vents.
 The shoulders are soft on the natural shoulder line and have roped sleeveheads.
 The cut is slightly draped with a nipped waist.

 The straight-leg trousers are black with a satin stripe down each leg, and the black bow tie is in matching satin silk.
 Bond’s white dress shirt has a spread collar, double cuffs, a pleated front and mother of pearl buttons.
 Bond also briefly wears a pair of sunglasses (with the ability to see through tinted glass).
 Does anyone know the origin of these sunglasses.